mmarchetti90/scRNA-Seq-analysis/10X_analysis/README.md

 					Default = []

 	dot_size
-					Size of the scatterplor dots.
+					Size of the scatterplor dots
 					Default = 1.5